mdsimon2/RPi-CamillaDSP/README.md

 [Modushop](https://modushop.biz/site/) offers CNC machining of aluminum cases for custom projects.
 Depending on exchange rates and shipping costs, ordering directly from Modushop may be slightly cheaper than ordering from [DIYAudio Store](https://diyaudiostore.com) which is the US distributor.
 All cases are based on the Galaxy GX247 chassis (230 mm x 170 mm x 40 mm) with 2 mm aluminum covers.

 Case designs discussed below are intended for use with an [OLED Display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display), [FLIRC IR Receiver](https://github.com/mdsimon2/RPi-CamillaDSP#flirc-usb-ir-receiver) and RPi4.
 A RPi5 can be used but the back panel will not work as the USB/ethernet orientation has been reversed compared to the RPi4.
 If using a RPi5, either modify the rear panel drawing or leave the back panel off.
-Drawings in dwg, pdf and vsdx format can be found in the [case_drawings](https://github.com/mdsimon2/RPi-CamillaDSP/tree/main/case_drawings) folder of this repository.
+Drawings in dwg, pdf and vsdx format can be found in the [case_drawings](https://github.com/mdsimon2/RPi-CamillaDSP/tree/main/case_drawings) folder.

 All USB-A ports are located on the rear of the RPi.
 The only USB port that is accessible from inside the case is the USB-C port which is typically used for power, however this port can be used as a normal USB port and the RPi can be powered via the pin header.
 For the FLIRC IR receiver, a USB-A socket to USB-C plug adapter is used on the USB-C port coupled with a panel mount USB-A extension cable to connect to the IR receiver at the front of the case.
 For power, a [5.5 mm x 2.1 mm jack](https://www.digikey.com/en/products/detail/mpd-memory-protection-devices/EJ501A/2439531) is located in the rear of the case, it is recommended to solder at least 20 awg wire with pin connectors at the end to the jack, using preferably two 5 V and two ground wires.
 This is the only part of the project that requires soldering.
 If soldering is not possible, a 5.5 mm x 2.1 mm jack with prefabbed wiring and crimp prefabbed 20 awg 0.1” header wiring on the ends can be purchased but this may require changing the diameter of the power jack hole.